-Creative Breaks programme provides 12 month grants to third sector organisations to develop and deliver short breaks projects and services for carers of adults (aged 21 years and over), carers of older people (aged 65 years and over), young carers (caring for children or adults), and those that they care for.
+Creative Breaks programme provides 12 month grants to third sector organisations to develop and deliver short breaks projects and services for carers of adults (aged 21 years and over), young carers (caring for children or adults), and those that they care for.
 This programme opens for applications in April each year.

 Time to Live

-The Time to Live programme provides grant funding to carers organisations (usually carers centres) to develop and deliver micro grants schemes for carers of adults (aged 21 years and over), carers of older people (aged 65 years and older) and young carers.
+The Time to Live programme provides grant funding to carers organisations (usually carers centres) to develop and deliver micro grants schemes for carers of adults (aged 21 years and over), and young carers.
 TTL enables carers to access funds and support to help them take short breaks that meet their needs.
 This programme is not open to unsolicited applications.

-A fourth Short Breaks Fund programme, Take a Break Scotland, is administered by the Family Fund, on behalf of the Scottish Government.
-Take a Break Scotland provides direct grants to families of children and young people with disabilities to support personalised leisure activities or holiday breaks.
+A fourth Short Breaks Fund programme, Take a Break Scotland, is administered by Family Fund, on behalf of the Scottish Government.
+Take a Break Scotland provides direct grants to families of children and young people with disabilities (aged 20 and under) to support personalised leisure activities or holiday breaks.

 Support for funded organisations